-XLC’s Project Management Certificate Program is built on the content and processes found in A Guide to the Project Management Body of Knowledge (PMBOK® Guide) – Sixth Edition.
-This highly interactive program develops the essential skills and real-world practices required for project managers to be successful, delivering projects on time, on budget according to specifications.
+XLC’s Project Management Certificate Program is built on the content and processes found in A Guide to the Project Management Body of Knowledge (PMBOK Guide) – Sixth Edition.
+This highly interactive program develops the essential skills and real-world practices required for project managers to be successful, delivering projects on time, on budget, and according to specifications.

 Click here to download a PDF program brochure including an overview, benefits, facilitator information and other program details.